Cyberwarfare and China: France

+Germany

+In July 2024, government agencies from eight nations, including Germany's Federal Intelligence Service and Federal Office for the Protection of the Constitution, released a joint advisory on APT40.

 India

 Officials in the Indian government believe that attacks on Indian government networks, such as the attack on the Indian National Security Council, have originated from China.
-According to the Indian government, Chinese hackers are experts in operating botnets, of which were used in these attacks.
+According to the Indian government, Chinese hackers are experts in operating botnets, which were used in these attacks.
 Additionally, other instances of Chinese cyberattacks against India's cyberspace have been reported in multitude.

+Indonesia

+In 2021, Indonesia's State Intelligence Agency (BIN), and other government institutions were reported to have been targeted by Mustang Panda, a China-based advanced persistent threat actor.
+BIN subsequently denied any compromise of their computer systems.

+Israel

+Starting in 2019, Chinese state-sponsored espionage group UNC215 targeted Israeli government institutions, IT providers, and telecommunication firms in a series of attacks that attempted to disguise themselves as Iranian hackers.

+Italy

+In July 2025, a hacker allegedly working with Hafnium, Xu Zewei, was arrested in Milan.